mrellis96/EGgPLant/README.md

-# EGPL
+# EGgPLant
-EcoGenetics Bioinformatics Pipeline
+EGgPLant
 README
-EcoGenetics Lab Pipeline V4.1
+EGgPLant V4.1.1
 -------------------------------------------------------------------------------------------------------------------------------------------
-This pipeline was initially devolped by Owen Holland and then scripted by Morgan Ellis
+EGgPLantEGgPLant was initially devolped by Owen Holland and then scripted by Morgan Ellis
 For any issues please contact either of the above.
 **Requirements:**
 Linux OS or Mac OS